SmartDCCInnovation/dccboxed-nodered-nodes/README.md

 The final step of of reconciliation is used so its possible to link asynchronous responses with the context of the message that triggered the request.
-For example, it could link an HTTP request input with its output as the `msg` is preserved:
+For example, it could link a HTTP request input with its output as the `msg` is
+preserved:

 ![dccboxed-receive context](images/dccboxed-receive-context.png)

 ### Advanced